Investigation, Oversight and Casework roles

 As a Trainee Investigator, you will focus on developing the skills and knowledge you need to become a fully accredited investigator (PIP 1).
 If you have good analytical skills, an eye for detail and the ability to work with people from a variety of backgrounds, you can be involved in our high-profile, complex investigations.

-Being in our investigations team is a role you can never fully prepare for, but our 12–24-month trainee investigator programme will ensure you have the skills you need to unearth the facts and inspire confidence in your work.
+Being in our investigations team is a role you can never fully prepare for, but our 24-month trainee investigator programme will ensure you have the skills you need to unearth the facts and inspire confidence in your work.
+On completion of your PIP 1 programme, you will promoted to an investigator.
 As a member of one of our teams, you will take part in interviews, collect and analyse evidence, attend post-mortems, and prepare materials for court or inquest proceedings.
 In fact, you will play a major role in helping us to deliver high-quality investigations that meet the diverse needs of complainants and families.

 Sometimes, it can be tough and emotionally challenging.
 Many of our investigations will be in the public eye and the case may come under intense media scrutiny.
 You might have to attend post-mortems and deal with people who are understandably frustrated and angry.